Aaron Gordon NBA Playoffs Player Props: Nuggets vs. Heat

 Aaron Gordon Insights vs. the Heat

-- This season, Aaron Gordon has made 6.3 shots from the floor per game, which adds up to 12.0% of his team's total makes.
+- This season, Aaron Gordon has made 6.3 shots from the floor per game, which accounts for 12.0% of his team's total makes.

 - Gordon is averaging 2.5 three-point field goal attempts per game this season, which is 6.8% of his team's attempts from beyond the arc.

-- Gordon's opponents, the Heat, have one of the NBA's slowest tempos with 99.2 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.
+- Gordon's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.

-- The Heat are the second-best defensive team in the league, giving up 109.8 points per game.
+- Conceding 109.8 points per game, the Heat are the second-ranked squad in the league on defense.

-- On the boards, the Heat are sixth in the league, allowing 41.9 rebounds per game.
+- On the boards, the Heat are ranked sixth in the NBA, allowing 41.9 rebounds per game.

-- In terms of assists, the Heat are 14th in the NBA, allowing 25.6 per game.
+- The Heat allow 25.6 assists per contest, 14th-ranked in the league.

-- In terms of 3-pointers, the Heat have given up 13.1 makes per game, 28th in the NBA.
+- Conceding 13.1 made 3-pointers per game, the Heat are the 28th-ranked squad in the NBA.

 Aaron Gordon vs. the Heat